 - Standard RFC algorithm: The price and the quantity of the original RFC are not published through MDG. - Client Priority RFC algorithm: When at least one of the parameters "RFC Initiator Minimum Quantity" or "RFC Reactor Minimum Quantity" of the submission is below the LIS minimum volume of the Contract, the price and quantity of the RFC are published.
-If minimum quantities are equal or above the LIS minimum volume, the RFC initiator prices and quantities are not published.
+If minimum quantities are equal or above the LIS minimum volume, the RFC initiator prices and quantities are not published, benefiting from a LIS waiver that allow these order to be consider as dark and thus exempt from market data publication in pre-trade.

-At the end of the Response Period, and before the execution of the RFC, all RFC Responses may be published in Market Data, based on the following conditions:
+At the end of the Response Period, and before the execution of the RFC, all RFC Responses may be published to the market via a real-time Market Update (1001), based on the following conditions:

 - Standard RFC algorithm: The price and the quantity of the RFC Responses are not published through MDG.
-Similarly, when COB Orders are included for a Contract, the COB orders are not published at the end of the RFC Response Period as RFC Responses as they were already published when entered in the COB. - Client Priority RFC algorithm: When at least one of the parameters "RFC Initiator Minimum Quantity" or "RFC Reactor Minimum Quantity" is below the LIS minimum volume of the Contract, all RFC responses are published, aggregated by price.
+Similarly, when COB Orders are included for a Contract, the COB orders are not published at the end of the RFC Response Period as the RFC Responses, as they were already published when entered in the COB. - Client Priority RFC algorithm: When at least one of the parameters "RFC Initiator Minimum Quantity" or "RFC Reactor Minimum Quantity" is below the LIS minimum volume of the Contract, all RFC responses are published, aggregated by price.
 If minimum quantities are equal or above the minimum volume, the RFC Initiator and RFC Response prices and quantities are not published.